-Serpa has produced seven albums as a leader, (with the labels Sunnyside Records, Clean Feed, and Inner Circle Music), the most recent being a partnership with Portuguese guitarist André Matos, All The Dreams (Sunnyside Records, 2016), a successful follow-up to their debut Primavera (2014), which was noted by All About Jazz: “Their music is art at the point where minimalism and cangiante merge, resulting in an otherworldly sound that’s utterly enthralling and completely unique.“
+Literature, film, visual arts, nature and history inspire Serpa in the creative process and development of her music.
+As a leader, she has produced and released seven albums, (with labels Sunnyside Records, Clean Feed, Tzadik and Inner Circle Music), the latest being a partnership with Portuguese guitarist André Matos, All The Dreams (2016), a successful follow-up to their debut Primavera (2014), which was noted by All About Jazz: “Their music is art at the point where minimalism and cangiante merge, resulting in an otherworldly sound that’s utterly enthralling and completely unique.“

-Serpa’s collaboration with her teacher/ mentor, Guggenheim and MacArthur Fellow legendary pianist Ran Blake resulted in three recorded albums, providing fertile ground for the singer to explore the Great American Songbook along with Film-Noir: Camera Obscura (2010), Aurora (2012), Kitano Noir (2015), the latter described by PopMatters as “wonderfully hypnotic”.
+Serpa’s collaboration with her teacher/ mentor, Guggenheim and MacArthur Fellow pianist Ran Blake resulted in three recorded albums, providing fertile ground for the singer to explore/ interpret the Great American Songbook along with Film-Noir: Camera Obscura (2010), Aurora (2012), Kitano Noir (2015), the latter described by PopMatters as “wonderfully hypnotic”.

-Sara Serpa is also a member of Mycale, an international a-capella quartet commissioned by McArthur Fellow and avant-garde composer John Zorn, whose newest release Gomory (2015) was praised by Ben Rattliff from The New York Times as “astonishingly beautiful, a high point in the series: The singers’ individually rigorous tones and dispositions and arranging impulses surround the music and give it another dimension of originality; it sounds medieval and new at the same time.”
+Sara Serpa is a member of Mycale, an international a-capella quartet commissioned by MacArthur Fellow and avant-garde composer John Zorn, whose newest release Gomory (2015) was praised by The New York Times as “astonishingly beautiful, a high point in the series; it sounds medieval and new at the same time.”

-Literature has always been a source of inspiration for Serpa’s music, and her album Mobile (2011), title that refers to themes of travel and movement, reflects her passion for reading.
+With literature has a source of inspiration, Serpa released the album Mobile (2011), title that refers to themes of travel and movement, reflects her passion for reading.
 Inspired by authors from Homer to Melville to V.S Naipaul, and featuring André Matos, Kris Davis, Ben Street and Ted Poor, it was noted as “work of art in motion” by the Chicago Jazz Magazine and outlined by JazzMan Magazine (France): “Serpa’s commitment to this special and difficult project works wonders – it would be difficult not surrender to it.”

 Serpa’s accomplishments extend beyond the jazz world.
 Serpa has performed/ interpreted music of contemporary composers such as Andreia Pinto- Correia, Derek Bermel (with the Albany Symphony Orchestra, conducted by David Allan Miller), Aya Nishina (Flora (2014), Guillermo Klein and Joseph C. Phillips Jr. (Changing Same (2015).

-A New England Conservatory Master of Music (MM) in Jazz Performance, and a graduate from ISPA (Portugal) in Social Work and Rehabilitation, Sara Serpa did her Piano and Classical Singing Studies at Lisbon National Conservatory.
+A New England Conservatory Master of Music (MM) in Jazz Performance, and a graduate from ISPA (Portugal) in Social Work and Rehabilitation, the Portuguese singer completed her Piano and Classical Singing Studies at Lisbon National Conservatory.
 She later fell in love with Jazz and Improvisation through the Hot Clube de Portugal’s school, while working on her research thesis about Refugee Women in Portugal.
 She relocated to the United States in 2005 to attend Berklee College of Music, followed by New England Conservatory.